 The Dirty Onion is a bar and restaurant close by.

 Another park in Belfast ( seems we have too many!
 But not the case ).
 Clement Wilson Park is here in its 360 Degree glory.

 The CS Lewis Square – a great place to stop off!

 A modern sculpture just on the edge of Belfast City Centre – The Big Fish

 In the same area – we have the Custom House, which is often used for festivals, music and more.

 The famous Albert Clock – Belfast’s own leaning tower!

 Then a visit to Lagan Valley Park maybe?

-Every student that has ever studies in Belfast will know Botanic Gardens in Belfast very well.
+Every student that has ever studied in Belfast will know Botanic Gardens in Belfast very well.
 Its also the site of the Belfast Museum – another great stop!

 Also most impressively – Belfast Castle, beautiful grounds and amazing views over Belfast are all here.
-Definately a great place to check out.
+Definitely a great place to check out.